luyaor/keywgh/teach/STAT3021_LAB.md

   [LabHandout](courses/STAT3021/Lab13Rcommands_3021_HypTest.pdf), [Code](courses/STAT3021/lab13.Rmd).

 - Week 15, April.
-28, TBD
+28, No lab.
+OH is as usual.

+  There is no lab materials this week, instructor will upload videos to review Chapter 8,9,10.
+I will still hold office hour, if you have any questions about practical assignments or final exam, feel free to ask me.

-  Time goes so fast, we’re almost at the end of this semester.
-This will be last lab and good luck to your final!
+**Ending:** Time flies, we’re almost at the end of this semester.
+I’d like to thank you all for your participation.
+Also, I do hope you learn something useful from this class.
+At last, good luck!